cards10e/laquiniela247/README.md

   - `GET /api/weeks`

 > Note: There is no GET /api/admin/weeks route.
 The admin panel should use GET /api/weeks to fetch weeks.

+## v0.95 Release Notes
+- Admin panel: Localized fallback for game status translation (Scheduled/Programado, etc.)
+- Robust merging and display of mock and real games in 'Existing Games'
+- Temporarily hid the 'Weeks' tab for demo clarity
+- See CHANGELOG for full details